-The importance of N{ρ} as a key parameter in measuring the maintenance of genetic diversity is exemplified by the call for its inclusion in the United Nations Convention of Biodiversity 2020 targets (Hoban et al. 2020), feeding into the Kunming-Montreal Global Biodiversity Framework adopted by the Convention of Biodiversity in 2022 (Convention of Biodiversity 2022).
-No of a population or species is thought to be positively associated with reduced susceptibility to stochastic processes (Cristescu et al. 2010), with increased adaptive potential (Palstra and Ruzzante 2008) and therefore with increasing probability of survival (Frankham 1995a).
-Populations that have been through a bottleneck or a significant reduction in size are stochastically more susceptible to adverse extrinsic events and show reduced genetic diversity and N{e} .
-Population bottlenecks reduce both $N{\rm c}$ and $N{\rm e}$, and in the absence of immigration are predicted to decrease the genetic diversity of the population.
-Sequential bottlenecks or fluctuations in population size may lead to situations where-despite having a large contemporary overall size (N_c) -a population remains at risk due to persistent low N_c (Frankham 1995a).
-Laboratory studies have shown that past bottlenecks can affect the extinction risk of a population even after it recovers to its previous size (Bijlsma, Bundgaard, and Boerema 2000), therefore estimating N{o} and from this deducing which populations are at greater risk of extinction irrespective of their current $N{\rm c}$ are important for wildlife managers and conservationists.
+The importance of Ne as a key parameter in measuring the maintenance of genetic diversity is exemplified by the call for its inclusion in the United Nations' Convention of Biodiversity 2020 targets (Hoban et al. 2020), feeding into the Kunming-Montreal Global Biodiversity Framework adopted by the Convention of Biodiversity in 2022 (Convention of Biodiversity 2022).
+Ne of a population or species is thought to be positively associated with reduced susceptibility to stochastic processes (Cristescu et al. 2010), with increased adaptive potential (Palstra and Ruzzante 2008), and therefore with increasing probability of survival (Frankham 1995a).
+Populations that have been through a bottleneck or a significant reduction in size are stochastically more susceptible to adverse extrinsic events, and show reduced genetic diversity and $N_e$ .
+Population bottlenecks reduce both $N_c$ and $N_e$ , and in the absence of immigration are predicted to decrease the genetic diversity of the population.
+Sequential bottlenecks or fluctuations in population size may lead to situations where - despite having a large contemporary overall size ( $N_c$ ) - a population remains at risk due to persistent low $N_e$ (Frankham 1995a).
+Laboratory studies have shown that past bottlenecks can affect the extinction risk of a population even after it recovers to its previous size (Bijlsma et al. 2000), therefore estimating Ne and from this deducing which populations are at greater risk of extinction irrespective of their current $N_c$ is important to wildlife managers and conservationists.